 The Board has in place policies for ensuring the quality and independence of the Company's external auditor.
-The fees paid to the external audit firm for work other than the audit of the accounts were for taxation services and acquisition consultancy.
-Details of the amounts paid for both audit and non-audit services are set out in Note 5 of the 2016 annual report.
+The fees paid to the external audit firm for work other than the audit of the accounts were for taxation and ESG consulting services.
+Details of the amounts paid for both audit and non-audit services are set out in Note 5 of the 2023 annual report.
 The Board requires that adequate hand-over occurs in the year prior to rotation of an audit partner to ensure an efficient and effective audit under the new partner.